+The City Attorney sought and obtained a raze order on the property in 2016, which establishes the conditions regarding the building exteriors sufficient to conclude the property is blighted.
 The City of Racine (City) became receiver of the UPEC Property when the Racine County Circuit Court determined the UPEC Property to be a public nuisance and the buildings deteriorated to the point to where they must be razed.
+Since acquisition by the City, the conditions inside the buildings have been documented to present significant danger as a result of stored containers of waste being exposed to the weather due to roof collapse.